Hanshin Amagasaki Kaigan Line

 The Amagasaki Kaigan Line (尼崎海岸線, Amagasaki Kaigan-sen) was a 1.7 km commuter rail in Hyōgo Prefecture, Japan owned and operated by Hanshin Electric Railway.
 The line was closed in 1962.

 History

-The line connecting Deyashiki and Higashihama opened on April 14, 1929, 1435mm gauge electrified at 600 VDC.
+The line connecting Deyashiki and Higashihama opened on April 14, 1929, using 1435mm gauge electrified at 600 VDC.

 The section between Takasu and Higashihama closed on April 15, 1960.
 The remaining section closed on December 1, 1962 for construction of the Second Hanshin National Highway (Route 43).